open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 decided to not use a plain http-server but an internal OCI registry to store and publish its blobs that are produced by the OCM controllers as single layer OCI artifacts.

+The discussion concerns two major topics:
+- How to store and reference the single layer OCI artifacts.
+- How to setup the internal OCI registry and which one to use.

 There are several options on how to proceed with the replacement and implementation that are discussed below.

 ## Artifact

 An artifact in the current context describes a resource that holds an identity to a blob and a pointer where to find the blob (currently a URL).
 In that sense, a producer can create an artifact and store this information and a consumer can search for artifacts with the specific identity to find out its location.